letzya/tyk-docs/tyk-docs/content/tyk-self-managed.md

 ##### Migrating from an existing MongoDB instance

-For v4.0 we have provided a migration command that will help you migrate all data from the main storage layer (APIs, Policies, Users, UserGroups, Webhooks, Certificates, Portal Settings, Portal Catalogs, Portal Pages, Portal CSS etc.).
+For v4.0 we have provided a migration command that will help you migrate all data from the main storage layer (APIs, Policies, Users, UserGroups, Webhooks, Certificates, Portal Settings, Portal Catalogs, Portal Pages, Portal CSS, etc.).

 {{< note success >}}
 **Note**

-The migration tool will not migrate any Logs, Analytics or Uptime analytics data.
+The migration tool will not migrate any Logs, Analytics, or Uptime analytics data.
 {{< /note >}}

 1. Make sure your new SQL platform and the existing MongoDB instance are both running
-2. Configure the `main` part of  `storage` section of your `tyk-analytics.conf`:
+2. Configure the `main` part of the  `storage` section of your `tyk-analytics.conf`:

 ```yaml
 {